jj5/kickass-crypto/README.md

 return a boolean.
 These functions should only do the test and return true or false, they should _not_ register errors using the `error()` function, it that's necessary the caller will do that.

-The is_() functions can be implemented using the typed-final, untyped-do idiom documented above.
+The is_() functions can be implemented using the typed final wrapper idiom documented above.

 ### Managing secrets on the stack